-For long-running shows that regularly sell out, or come close (Wicked and The Lion King, at the moment), plan on getting seats weeks or even months in advance.
-For all tickets, hot or not, the going will be much easier from January through late March than during holidays and the busy summer and Christmas seasons.
-Midweek shows, particularly those on Tuesdays, are less crowded (and tickets are often $5 to $20 less expensive) than those performed Friday through Sunday.
+For long-running or über-hot shows that regularly sell out (Hamilton and Dear Evan Hansen, for example), plan on purchasing tickets weeks or even months in advance.
+For all tickets, hot or not, availability is much easier from January through late March than during holidays and the busy summer and Christmas seasons (when tickets often have a $5–$15 premium).
+Midweek shows, particularly those on Tuesdays, are less crowded than those performed Friday through Sunday.
 Saturday nights require booking the furthest ahead.

 Student and Senior Specials

-If you should see a boldface name, keep in mind that interrupting someone’s dinner is generally unwelcome, and at some postshow spots (famously, Sardi’s) strictly verboten.
+If you should see a boldface name, keep in mind that interrupting someone’s dinner is generally unwelcome—and at some postshow spots (famously, Sardi’s), strictly verboten.
 Speaking of etiquette, there’s much debate about proper attire for attending a Broadway show.
 Things tend to be more casual for matinees and midweek shows and dressier on Friday and Saturday nights.
 In our opinion, going to the theater constitutes something of a special event.
 We recommend leaving the blue jeans and sneakers behind.